pragyandas/hydra/docs/design.md

 ### Membership

-The membership is the component that manages the membership of the cluster.
+The membership is the component that manages the membership of nodes in the cluster.
 It is responsible for:

 - Maintaining the membership of the cluster
 - Handling node joins and leaves
 - Handling node failures

-### Bucket ownership
+### Bucket manager

+Bucket is the unit of distribution and load balancing across nodes in the actor system cluster.

+- Each bucket is owned by a single node
+- Each bucket is responsible for a specific set of actors
+- Buckets are distributed across nodes based on the node's capacity
+- Buckets are rebalanced across nodes to maintain load balance

-The bucket ownership is the component that manages the ownership of buckets across nodes.
-It is responsible for:
+The bucket manager is the component that manages the ownership of buckets across nodes.

-- Maintaining the ownership of buckets across nodes
-- Handling bucket splits and merges
-- Handling bucket rebalancing

 ## Telemetry